james-see/image-protector/README.md

 	$('body').on('contextmenu', '.protected', function(e){ return false; });
 	}

-### Disabling long-touch menu (which allows saving) on mobile
+### Disabling long-touch menu on images (which allows saving) on mobile

 This is a little more involved because you need separate functions for android, firefox's mobile browser, and apple devices.
-The code for apple devices is easiest, just add
+The code for apple devices is easiest to implement, there is no javascript required, just add

 	-webkit-touch-callout: none;